Skip to Content

 For bad:

-Rubber mallets will also not be tough enough to break through tougher materials as they generate less power than their metal-headed equivalents.
+Rubber mallets will also not be tough enough to break through tougher materials as they generate less power than metal-headed equivalents.

 You can check my pick for the rubber mallet hammer here (Amazon link).